iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 Notice in the optimization problem above that the initial state is only ever used to choose the first action.
 Later actions do not depend directly on it but only on its consequences.
-This means that we can break the problem into two parts:solve the Bellman equation in order to find its optimal policy. calculating an _immediate cost_ dependent only on the initial state and calculating a _future cost_ dependent on all the next states.
+This means that we can break the problem into two parts: calculating an _immediate cost_ dependent only on the initial state and calculating a _future cost_ dependent on all the ensuing states.

 $$
 \begin{array}{rl}